Search

 SRECs?

-(Please note SRECs are not available to organizations purchasing solar electricity via a Power Purchase Agreement (PPA).
-In those cases, the original investor owns and sells the SRECs.)
+(Please note SRECs are not available to individuals or organizations purchasing solar electricity via a Power Purchase Agreement (PPA).
+In those cases, the third-party invester owns and sells the SRECs.)

 Every solar system produces actual electricity, as well as an environmental and energy security benefit to the region.

-The concept of an SREC is a way to place a value on this benefit, so that someone other than the system owner can buy just the benefit, and count it as its own contribution to the community.
+The SREC places a value on this benefit, so that someone other than the system owner can buy just the benefit, and count it as its own contribution to the community.
 When an organization buys an SREC it is essentially buying the environmental benefits (leaving the system owner to use the electricity without claiming the environmental benefit).

 Nationwide, the agreed upon standard is that one SREC equals the benefit afforded the community by the generation of 1000 kWhs (kilowatt-hours).
 And remember payment for a system’s SRECs are in addition to the direct savings the system owner reaps from actually using the electricity they produced.